Benjermin01/av-sops/docs/estimation.md

+# Engineering Department Estimation Process

-This document outlines general process regarding estimation within the Engineering Department
+This document outlines the general process regarding estimation within the Engineering Department.

-## 1.Task Handling
+## 1. Task Handling

 Sales representatives can utilize the Engineering Department to create estimations for bid projects.
 When engaged for these tasks, the main tool for tracking the tasks is Q360.

-## Task Logging
+## 2. Task Logging

 The **Comments** section of the Engineering/Estimation funnel item (and other funnel items) should be used to add **(logs)** for documentation of things that have occurred durring the process of the estimation request.
 Logs should include:
 - current short date
 - short name of person making the log
 - information regarding the log entry

-## Time billing
+## 3. Time Billing
 time spent working on the task should be billed to the opportunity.
 Notes regarding what was worked on durring the timebill are encouraged but not expressly required.

-## Sales Request of Estimation Task
+## 4. Sales Request of Estimation Task

 - Sales representative creates the Opp (Most details for this is outside the scope of the engineering department)
 - Sales rep to make sure the follwing items are set properly on the Engineering/Estimation task.